JohnEarnest/Octo/Chip8 Programming.md

 			sync
 		again

-Consider making use of a routine like 'sync' in your own programs to ensure a consistent gameplay experience on different interpreters.
+Consider making use of a routine like `sync` in your own programs to ensure a consistent gameplay experience on different interpreters.

 Keeping Score
 -------------
 Whether it's counting down the number of missiles stored in your gigantic mech or telling you how many human skulls you've crushed beneath the treads of your tank, video games frequently involve displaying numbers on screen.
 Fortunately, Chip8 provides some instructions specially for this purpose.

-To display a single digit from a register, we can make use of the 'hex' operation to load the address of a (built-in) hexadecimal character into i.
-Then it's just a matter of using 'sprite' to display it:
+To display a single digit from a register, we can make use of the `hex` statement to load the address of a (built-in) hexadecimal character into `i`.
+Then it's just a matter of using `sprite` to display it:

 	: main
 		v0 := 7        # some one-digit number